elisabettacaterina/CRMvrp/README.md

 * Support the assignment of level of accuracy of VR elements that can be deducted from the Reference Source

 ### CRMvrc v.2
-The v.1 of the Extension was encoded as CRMvr.
+The v.1 of the Extension was encoded as CRMvrc.
 The model was built on the same principle of CIDOC-CRM.
 The model was aligned to CIDOC-CRM classes and properties, and refers to other CRM extensions that were developed to ensure the completeness of documentation.

 ### CRMvr v.1